rajathongal/DSA-CPP/stacks/readme.md

 4. Stack and Recursion are kind of similar pattern but not the same.
 5. Finding mid method can vary for even and odd size.
 6. Using backtracking can help.
+7. Always check for empty stack before pop and base case for recursion.